Options common to all machines

 Default: true

 This option causes the kernels active memory scanner to be initially enabled on startup.
 You can also enable and disable it using the kernel console.
-If you disable the scanner, you can have additional system predictability since it removes time based and background memory eviction.
+If you disable the scanner, you can have additional system predictability since it removes time based and background memory reclamation.

 Every action the scanner performs can be individually configured and disabled.
 If all actions are disabled then enabling the scanner has no effect.